apasarkar/masknmf-toolbox/README.md

 - Running NMF-based signal demixing

 ## Data Formats
-The above scripts only directly support multipage tiff files.
-However, the underlying code is highly modular and it is easy to add data-loading support for other input file types.
+The above scripts only directly support multi-page tiff files.
+However, the underlying code is highly modular and is easy to add data-loading support for other input file types.
 This is only really relevant to the motion correction steps, since after that step all data is stored in the compressed PMD format in a .npz file.